chairmanlee8/twitter-tool/README.md

 - EXCEPT for remote streaming, where bandwidth needed for pixels >>> glyphs (even with diff/compression)
 - ALSO EXCEPT for TUIs live inside a terminal ecosystem which might be compelling to some users
 - Read more about the Go guy's TUI library and philosophy for a counterargument
+- In TUI, w/o sixel or something similar, images really suffer, maybe better to show an AI-gen caption instead...
+- ...and defer to "open"...honestly better to just lift to tauri

 # More in the Future